-If you love tennis, you no doubt know that Forte Village is a benchmark for international tennis thanks to its extraordinary Tennis Academy, with no less than 12 clay courts and one grass court, all certified by the FIT.
+If you love tennis, you no doubt know that Forte Village is a benchmark for international tennis thanks to its extraordinary Tennis Academy, with no less than 12 clay courts and one hard court, all certified by the FIT.

 Our tennis courses are aimed at players of all ages, both beginners and professionals, with specialist lessons on individual shots and competition techniques.
 The head of the Tennis Academy is Rocco Loccisano, the established Australian tennis player with Italian roots and former coach to Pat Cash.